shivChitinous/image-annals/module_9_README.txt

 or non-bacteria and training an SVM classifier on it 2. testing the trained classifier on a different dataset.

 1. TRAINING
 To do this, the module_9_training.ipynb notebook contains a gui for pointing and selecting objects.

 The bacterial_colonies folder contains three .csv files - bacterial_colony_1.csv, bacterial_colony_3.csv
 and bacterial_colony_5.csv that contain the index of the labelled object, their eccentricity and area as well as their classification.
 This was done using the point-and-select gui.
-The bacterial_

 It also contains one .csv file that has NOT been manually classified - bacterial_colony_7.csv.